STORM-IRIT/Radium-Engine/Docs/material.md

 rendering _passes_ corresponds to the following :
 1. Z-prepass : depth and ambient/environment lighting :
     - Identified by the `Ra::Engine::RenderTechnique::Z_PREPASS` constant.
-    - Required for the depth pre-pass of several renderers.
+    - Required for the depth pre-pass of several renderer.
     - Must initialise the color buffer with the computation of ambient/environment lighting.
     - Must discard all non fully opaque fragments.
-    - Default/Reference : ``Material/BlinnPhong/DepthAmbientBlinnPhong` shaders
+    - Default/Reference : ``Material/BlinnPhong/DepthAmbientBlinnPhong` shader
 2. Opaque lighting **(MANDATORY for default ForwardRenderer)**:
     - Identified by the `Ra::Engine::RenderTechnique::LIGHTING_OPAQUE` constant.
     - Main configuration, computes the resulting color according to a lighting configuration.
     - The lighting configuration might contains one or several sources of different types.
     - Must discard all non fully opaque fragments.
-    - Default/Reference : BlinnPhong shaders
+    - Default/Reference : BlinnPhong shader
 3. Transparent lighting :
     - Identified by the `Ra::Engine::RenderTechnique::LIGHTING_TRANSPARENT` constant.
     - Must discard fully transparent and fully opaque fragments,